N9EWO Review : "Malahit - Malachite" DSP1 Standalone Radio Receiver (original Russian version 1).

-FAST, MIDDLE, SLOW and LONG (super slow).
-No AGC bugs here , it's just
+OFF, FAST, MIDDLE, SLOW and LONG (super slow).
+No major AGC bugs here , it's just

 pleasant overall even with weak fluttery signals in MW and HF bands.

-With the "AGC OFF" switched on there is a "MANUAL GAIN" icon that becomes viewable on the screen
+With the "AGC OFF" switched on there is a "MANUAL GAIN" that can still

-ones.
-Alternatively one can use the "AGC LIM" setting (AGC Fast) to also
+signals.
+Alternatively one can use the "AGC LIM" setting (in AGC Fast)

 help in this regard without turning it OFF.
 Just remember to return

-this back down after to the 75 default (otherwise the AGC ,may
+this back down after use to the 75 default (otherwise the AGC ,may

 experience pumping issues).
 Also setting the EQ TYPE to VOICE helps as well for maximum audio recovery.